If you forget the password to your Nevada Health Link account, you have the ability to reset it.

-I have submitted my application through healthcare.gov, how do I make a payment?
+I have submitted my application through Nevada Health Link, how do I make a payment?
 Should I wait for the bill from the insurance carrier?

-After you finish your enrollment online or by phone, you must pay your first month’s premium in order for your coverage to take effect.
-You make this payment to your insurance company, not the Marketplace.
-Contact your insurance company for details.
+After you finish your enrollment, you must pay your first month’s premium in order for your coverage to take effect.
+Health and dental plans are usually offered by separate carriers and billed separately.
+Be sure to pay for both if applicable.

 If the employee plan is affordable but to pay for the family is not.
 Can the rest of the family get financial assistance?

 Nevada Health Link connects individuals to a variety of insurance plans from different health insurance companies, as well as offers tools and resources to help you choose the plan that’s right for you.
 Nevada Health Link is the only health insurance resource that can provide you with federal tax credits and subsidies to help cover the cost of your insurance.